odwraca/eip-lambda-failover/README.md

 * Amazon Eventbridge Integration for Ops Items

 ### Caveats
-* I would only recommending using this where leveraging a Network or Application Load Balancer is not possible.
+* I would only recommend using this where leveraging a Network or Application Load Balancer is not possible.
 * This is not built to fail back automatically and will be a manual effort.